curiostegui/Instacart-customer-segmentation-analysis/analysis-report.md

 **Clustering:** A machine learning technique used to group data based on shared behaviors.

 **PCA:** A statistical technique used to reduce the complexity of a dataset into a smaller set.

+**Decision Tree:** A supervised machine learning technique that creates a tree-like structure that splits based on the most significant feature at each step.
+This will help understand what makes each different cluster group different.

 ## Data Exploration